 Special rule for former Form 944 filers.
-If you filed Form 944 for the prior year and must file Forms 941 for the current year because your employment tax liability for the prior year exceeded the Form 944 eligibility requirement (\$1,000 or less), the failure-to-deposit penalty will not apply to a late deposit of employment taxes for the first month of the current year if the taxes are deposited in full by March 15 of the current year.
+If you filed Form 944 for the prior year and file Forms 941 for the current year, the failure-to-deposit penalty will not apply to a late deposit of employment taxes for January of the current year if the taxes are deposited in full by March 15 of the current year.

 Order in which deposits are applied.
 Deposits generally are applied to the most recent tax liability within the quarter.
 If you receive a failure-to-deposit penalty notice, you may designate how your deposits are to be applied in order to minimize the amount of the penalty if you do so within 90 days of the date of the notice.
-Follow the instructions on the penalty notice that you received.
+Follow the instructions on the penalty notice you received.
 For more information on designating deposits, see Revenue Procedure 2001-58.
 You can find Revenue Procedure 2001-58 on page 579 of Internal Revenue Bulletin 2001-50 at www.irs.gov/pub/irs-irbs/irb01-50.pdf.

 Example.
 Cedar, Inc. is required to make a deposit of \$1,000 on June 15 and \$1,500 on July 15.
 It does not make the deposit on June 15.
 On July 15, Cedar, Inc. deposits \$2,000.
 Under the deposits rule, which applies deposits to the most recent tax liability, \$1,500 of the deposit is applied to the July 15 deposit and the remaining \$500 is applied to the June deposit.
 Accordingly, \$500 of the June 15 liability remains undeposited.
-The penalty on this underdeposit will apply as explained above.
+The penalty on this underdeposit will apply as explained on page 25.